 If you’re lucky, you may already have a good amount of self compassion, its roots go deep, back to our parents.
 Did they meet our needs and make us feel safe and loved.
 If it doesn’t come naturally then practice, wither formally with help or by yourself.
 If your having difficulty finding the words to be kind to yourself then imagine what you would say to a friend if she was standing in front of the mirror being critical about herself, or her husband had just walked out on her with 2 kids – Give yourself a break.
 Treat yourself with patience and empathy.

-In my role as a Stylist I see too many women being hard on themselves, we are so self critical and it’s time to stop.
+Too many men and women are hard on themselves, we are so self critical and it’s time to stop.
 We look in the mirror and we don’t see all the good things, the fact we are a nice person, a mum, a good wife, caring, have a great smile, have a great bum whatever it is – why do we never see that stuff?

 Do something you feel you really need, whether that’s a day at the spa, a new haircut or a new image, as Nike would say JUST DO IT!